 - Alan Rickman was hand-picked to play Snape by J.K.
 Rowling.

-- The Wizard’s chess-set Harry and Ron were playing, the red queen is from the Lewis Chessmen, the most important of all chess pieces dating from the 12th Century.
+- In the Wizard’s Chess set that Harry and Ron were playing with, the red queen is from the Lewis Chessmen, the most important of all chess pieces dating from the 12th Century.
 They were found in 1831 on a beach in Uig, Lewis.
 78 pieces were recovered in all, and are now in the care of the National Museum of Scotland and in the British Museum in London.